 Thanks once again for having me on as well.

-Yes, Biden and and his crew believe they're gonna be a rammed down their America's throats, this concept of having one size fits all elections throughout the country, no signature verification, no ballot security, and wiping away the ability of people to give money to engage in politics without fear of retribution.
+And yes, Biden and his crew believe they're going to ram down America's throats, this concept of having one-size-fits-all elections throughout the country, no signature verification, no ballot security, and wiping away the ability of people to give money to engage in politics without fear of retribution.

 What Arizona is doing right now is so important because it's setting a standard on a lot of different issues about what other states should be doing.

-We know that Arizona's doing it, we know that Georgia did it, we know that Texas is moving on it, Oklahoma's moving on it.
+We know that Texas is moving on it.

 The state legislatures, this is the single most important thing that we have to remember.

-This is our purview, not yours, because there will be a fight in the in the courts if the Supreme if the federal government goes forward.
+This is our purview, not yours, because there will be a fight in the courts if the federal government goes forward.

 And the state legislators need to have a firm basis to stand on.